Azaze7/SW2-INFILTR8/README.md

 ## 💾 Install Instructions
 * After pulling GitHub code (via your preferred method), open the terminal in Split Terminal.

-1. In terminal #1.
+A. In terminal #1.
-a. `cd` into the folder called "INFILTR8":
+1. `cd` into the folder called "INFILTR8":
     ```bash
     cd INFILTR8
     ```

-b.
-Install dependencies:
+2. Install dependencies
     ```bash
     npm i
     ```

-c.
-Fund if prompted to:
+3. Fund if prompted to:
     ```bash
     npm fund
     ```

-d.
-Build INFILTR8:
+4. Build INFILTR8:
     ```bash
     npm run build
     ```

-e.
-Start INFILTR8:
+5. Start INFILTR8:
     ```bash
     npm run dev
     ```

-2. In terminal #2.
+B. In terminal #2.
-a. `cd` into the folder called "INFILTR8":
+1. `cd` into the folder called "INFILTR8":
     ```bash
     cd INFILTR8
     ```

-b. `cd` into the folder called "server":
+2. `cd` into the folder called "server":
     ```bash
     cd server
     ```

-c.
-Run the database:
+3. Run the database:
     ```bash
     node server.js
     ```

 ***You can also use the install script if you’ve downloaded the source code from GitHub as a ZIP file.***

-1. Run Install Script:
+1. Run Install Script for Linux:
     ```bash
     ./install.sh
     ```